Bertha Jane Grundy

-Private life
+Personal life

 Bertha Jane was born on 24 August 1837 as the eldest daughter of Frederick Grundy, a solicitor, and Jane, née Beardoe.
 She was first married on 26 October 1859 to Andrew Leith Adams and moved with him to Malta, where the older of her two sons, the writer Francis Adams, was born.

-Adams died in 1882, but nine years later, Grundy married Rev. Robert Stuart de Courcy Laffan, who became Headmaster of King Edward VI School, Stratford-upon-Avon (1885–1895), Principal of Cheltenham College, Cheltenham (1895–1899) and Rector of St Stephen Walbrook, London (1899–1927).
-Both her sons died young, the younger of tuberculosis in Queensland in 1892, and the older, also tubercular, by committing suicide in Margate in 1893.
+Andrew Adams died in 1882; in 1883, Bertha married Rev. Robert Stuart de Courcy Laffan.
+He became Headmaster of King Edward VI School, Stratford-upon-Avon (1885–1895), Principal of Cheltenham College, Cheltenham (1895–1899) and Rector of St Stephen Walbrook, London (1899–1927).
+Both her sons died young, the younger Harry Beardoe of tuberculosis at Dunwich, Queensland in 1892, and the older Francis, also tubercular, by committing suicide in Margate in 1893.

 Grundy's other interests, apart from her writing, included playing the piano and keeping dogs.

 Bertha Jane Grundy died at her home in Eccleston Square, Pimlico, London, on 5 September 1912.